 How much should I budget for living room decoration?

-Budget varies widely, but a general rule is 30-50% of total home furnishing budget for the living room.
-Invest most in seating (quality sofas last decades), then lighting, rugs, and finally accessories which can be updated affordably over time.
+Budget varies widely, but a general rule is 30–50% of your total home furnishing budget for the living room.
+Invest most in seating (quality sofas last decades), then lighting, rugs, and finally accessories — which can be updated affordably over time.

 What size rug do I need for my living room?

-For most arrangements, choose a rug large enough that front legs of all major furniture pieces rest on it.
+For most arrangements, choose a rug large enough that the front legs of all major furniture pieces rest on it.
 Common living room rug sizes are 8×10 or 9×12 feet.
 Measure your space and furniture before purchasing.

 How do I make my living room feel cosy?